There are a lot of factors that affect keyword rank in Google:

 Don't Overoptimize your KeywordsBecause of Google penalizing sites for overoptimization this last year (same exact words in title and H1 etc tags) I have started mixing up the words so they all contain the same major words but in a different order (see title in browser and H1 above) and I'm finding that I can rank on first page of results for several keywords in different arrangements including plural versions of the some words.

 However, if your website is new it may take Google longer to index the new page.
-Sometimes Google will allow a new website to rank well for a few months and drop it if it doesn't attract enough attention.
+Sometimes Google will give a new website a boost so it ranks well for a few months but then drop it if it doesn't attract enough attention or links.

 Tracking your Keyword RankSeo Book has a new plugin for Firefox called Rank Checker that allows you to track multiple keywords in Google, Yahoo and Live (MSN) and the data can be downloaded as a cvs file (spreadsheet).
-Check the rank of all keywords before your page goes online and then every week thereafter until the rank settles then you can tell how long it takes for your particular website.
+There are many other tools on the Internet but they usually charge a monthly fee.

 PS.
 Ranking in Yahoo or Bing requires more onsite optimization and less on Google so what will get you to rank high in Yahoo and Bing may get you penalized in Google so it's hard to rank evenly in all 3 search engines at the same time.